Intermediate Spanish Practice

 I also used the time to ask about Mexican culture and customs.
 Our conversations often strayed from there to random topics, which kept things fresh and helped me learn more vocabulary.

 Note: If you sign up for iTalki using one of the links on this page, both of us will receive a credit of US $10 after your first lesson.
+If I recommend a business, it’s because I loved them and think you will too.
 Thanks for helping to support this blog!
-None of the other URLs on this page are affiliate links.
-If I recommend a business, it’s because I loved them and think you will too.

 Have more resource suggestions for intermediate Spanish practice?
 Please share your recommendations in the comments.